aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System/README.md

 python -m streamlit run streamlit_app.py
 ```

-The application will be available at:
+The Streamlit application will be available at:

 ```text
 http://localhost:8501